-Unit conversions are calculations which convert a given product quantity value to another quantity value, where the two quantities involved are identical.
+Unit conversions are calculations which convert one product quantity value into a second quantity value, where the two quantities involved are identical.

-This is a straight forward calculation, if the required unit conversion standard that defines the conversion factor between gross volume units of measure m³ and bbl is known.
+This is a straightforward calculation.
+The required unit conversion standard that defines the conversion factor between the two units of measure of the two quantity values just needs to be known.

-- These conversion factors are solely for conversion at the same product temperature.
+- Unit conversion factors are solely for conversion at the same product temperature and pressure.